 The Chester Grosvenor, one of Chester’s most established hotels in the heart of the city centre, underwent a refurbishment in 2015, with a selection of their guest rooms being updated.
 This project was designed to provide the hotel with a ‘mock up’ bedroom facility so that the new design could be market tested prior to the refurbishment programme commencing.

 The Tudor revival facades of the Chester high street were the inspiration behind the guestroom design concept.

-The finished design offers the guests a modern, yet elegant bedroom environment, one which responds to and compliments the iconic existing building.
+The finished design offers the guests a modern yet elegant bedroom environment, one which responds to and complements the iconic existing building.